subvisual/subvisual.com/src/posts/2016-03-03-factorygirl-beyond-the-database.md

 date: 2016-03-03
 tags:
   - development
+intro: >
-intro: "I've been experimenting with [`factory_girl`](https://github.com/thoughtbot/factory_girl) lately, particularly to deal with test data that's not necessarily tied to the database.
-Did you know you can use it to instantiate any Ruby object, and not only `ActiveRecord` models?"
+  I've been experimenting with FactoryGirl lately, particularly to deal with test data that's not necessarily tied to the database.
 ---

 I've been experimenting with [`factory_girl`](https://github.com/thoughtbot/factory_girl) lately, particularly to deal with test data that's not necessarily tied to the database.
 Did you know you can use it to instantiate any Ruby object, and not only `ActiveRecord` models?